 1 December 2018.
 Rarotonga family holiday tainted by dirty politics.
 As we accelerate towards the festive season no doubt many of us will be thinking of the friends and family we long to catch up with, or seldom see.
 As your Councillor with the largest most diverse electorate in all of Auckland these very same thoughts are often on my mind.

 Some of you may have seen a NZ Herald article recently suggesting I was on holiday claiming it was Council business.
-It is important to me to tell you, my constituents, that this is not true.
+This was a “dirty politics” play by an ex Councillor upset I unseated her great friend by winning the Rodney elections.
+(Sad really).
+It is important to me to tell you, my constituents, that her accusations are completely untrue.
 I took a 4 day long weekend which was fully paid for by myself (not Council).
-I did, however, make the mistake of updating my Council diary too late one day to show I would be absent from Council business.
-That was an oversight on my behalf.
-I own that mistake.

 Yet someone “weaponised” this and took a jab in the media.
 Why?
 Because I am the Councillor who is stands by my promises to you to vote against the likes of the fuel tax, and unpopular targeted rates, and anything else that my constituents tell me will adversely affect them.
 A strong leader will only ever be defined by their ability to listen to their people and that is exactly what I do.